OUT 12TH OCTOBER 2022

 It is accompanied by an intricate video directed by Keaton, in the nostalgic style of a 70s children’s tv show.
 All told through marionette puppets, we see a character, perhaps representing Henson’s aforementioned desperate entertainer, slowly falling apart, while the camera lingers, and the bright colours remain around him.

 All Leaves Thus Fallen is an archive songbook specially curated by Keaton Henson, featuring lyric and chord arrangements of all his songs released to date, from the first single 'Metaphors' (2011), to the latest Fragments EP out in autumn 2021.
-It also includes specially drawn 'unnecessary visual interludes' from Keaton, as well as photographs and notebook scans, presented as a beautifully sewn-bound softback book with cover design by the artist himself.

-Accident Dancing is a book of poetry, detailing Keaton's life in fragments, from the chaotic to the mundane.
 Accompanied by evocative illustrations, it is an intimate and unapologetically personal journey through a life the way we remember them, as Keaton puts it "chaotic, fragmented and often grammatically incorrect".

-The Tallowmere Annual is a loose-narrative book of ink paintings, abstract prose poetry, and music, Hauntingly obtuse, it tells the fragmented story of a town that never existed, Tallowmere, seemingly empty, showing only outlines of living things, words once spoken, and the sounds of distant mourning.
-The text paints a broad expressionistic picture of the feeling of a fictional town, while the drawings take Keaton’s more detailed illustrative style to a heightened level of intricacy.
 The first edition of the book itself has a headphone jack and MP3 pack built into the cover, allowing the reader to plug in headphones and listen to a recorded score that accompanies the book as you read.

-Idiot Verse is Keaton’s first poetry collection. published first in 2015.
 Predominantly in verse, and written during the first few years of life as a musician, during times of performing, recording, travelling and finding himself known.
-Accompanied by crude illustrations, It is a series of poems about love, family, loss and being an artist.

-Gloaming is a wordless graphic novel published by Pocko in 2012.
 In an abstract way, The book acts as a field guide to a spirit world beyond our reality.
 It’s melancholic narrative shows spirits and creatures lost in the suburbs, lonely and seeking escape.
-Gloaming was created just prior to Keaton’s career as a musician, and, reflective of his sombre and plaintive style, is an early example of his drawings and visual art.

 Keaton Henson is a musician, artist and composer from England